raphaelmatiaz/Simple-Counter-App/README.md

 # Goal of the App

-I coded this app mainly for JavaScript, Docker, Docker-Compose, and makefile practice purposes.
+The Goal of this project is mainly for JavaScript, Docker, Docker-Compose, and makefile learning and practice purposes.

 # Features